Behaviour Policy

 The Behaviour Policy is understood by pupils and staff.

-The exclusions policy explains that exclusions will only be used as a last resort, and outlines the processes involved in permanent and fixed-term exclusions.
+The Suspension & Exclusions Policy explains that Suspensions & Exclusions will only be used as a last resort, and outlines the processes involved.

 Pupils are helped to take responsibility for their actions.